25th November, 2018, Article published in the Times NIE (IND)

-Hi back, my one true love, Kit says in return, though we all know no one but I can hear him.
+Hi back, my love, Kit says in return, though we all know no one but I can hear him.
 He has the biggest crush on Jude, and I am often subjected to his pining.

 "Kay, then," I say to Jude.
 "See you later."
 But she's already gone, her hair shining, her hips swaying gently from side to side.
 I look away before someone can catch me staring.

 Kit huffs in my head.
 I'm not the only one who has a crush on her.